-Eric Sturdza Investments believes that responsible investment is best embodied by the United Nations (UN) supported Principles for Responsible Investment (PRI).
+Eric Sturdza Investments believes that responsible investment is best embodied by the UN supported Principles for Responsible Investment (PRI).
 To confirm our approach to responsible investing, we are a signatory to the PRI, and are committed to its six guiding principles.
-In the longer term, our goal is to offer clients access to a suite of sustainable investment portfolios which truly align ambitions for investment returns with supporting the UN's Sustainable Development Goals (see Appendix 1 for further detail).
+In the longer term, our goal is to offer clients access to a suite of sustainable investment portfolios which truly align ambitions for investment returns with supporting the UN's Sustainable Development Goals.